 Setting up the GitHub or GitLab integration is vital to ensure that code changes are associated with the correct work items.
 This will allow the team to all stay in sync with the status of code changes.

-To install the integration, go to "Manage integrations" either in the ⚙️ next to your organization name, or in the Kitemaker command (
+To install the integration, go to "Organization settings" in the ⚙️ menu next to your organization name and click on “Integrations” in the side bar, or search for “Integration settings” the Kitemaker command (

-k), and select the GitHub or GitLab integration to set up the integration.
+k).
+Then select the GitHub or GitLab integration and follow the installation steps.

 Linking to work items